 - Includes full mixing of striations in LRE’s.

 - Includes two phase flow with finite rate chemistry, a new breakup model, and phase change.

 Standard LINPAC matrix routines are incorporated into the basic matrix solvers so that users can take advantage of machine optimized versions of these routines.

-In order to view the results of the calculations effectively Viper 4.1.1™ writes output files for TecPlot™ and ParaView graphics packages.
+In order to view the results of the calculations effectively Viper 5.5™ writes output files for TecPlot™ and ParaView graphics packages